Union Pacific Passenger Car Paint and Lettering

 Streamliner Yellow and Gray

 In March 1952, UP announced that all passenger cars would be painted yellow and gray regardless of train assignment.
 The announcement spelled the end of not only the green (officially Dark Olive) paint scheme but also the attractive two-tone gray scheme as well.
-Since passenger cars were painted every tow or three years, green cars would be quite rare after about 1955.
+Since passenger cars were painted every two or three years, green cars would be quite rare after about 1955.
 Since many of the green cars were painted two-tone gray beginning in 1946, photos or individual car records would be needed to determine what paint scheme was used on any specific car during the period 1946 thru 1955.
 (Q&A 335, The Streamliner, Volume 15, Number 3, Summer 2001, page 39)

 The Budd UP Chair cars (UP 5508-5527, delivered in 1960) were painted UP Streamliner colors.
 The Budd UP Postal Mail - Storage (RPO) cars (UP 5903-5911, delivered in 1963) were the only UP passenger cars to have a major portion of the car left in bare Stainless Steel - even in MOW service.
 Ranks & Kratville probably talk about that in their book.
 (Dick Harley, email to Union Pacific Modelers YahooGroup on January 31, 2007)